abe4x4/cryptodata/README.md

 zope.interface==5.4.0<br>

 <h4> EXTRA POINTS </h4>
 My code is written using jupyter lab format, I wrote as much comments as possible.
 I used markdown cells and added text formating.
+I also created a gitignore folder to keep files with sensitive info and other files that do not need to be available for the public

 <h4> FINAL COMMENTS </h4>
 The project is simple but it is a work in progress and the first lego piece in a much bigger more advanced project that I am hoping to use the complete project as the graduation project of my blockchain developper bootcamp. <br>